MK2112/minicorpus/README.md

 - The small performance gaps to The Pile Deduplicated at 160M scale could be misleading about distillate quality
 - The Tiny/Nano/Pico versions may just have made the individual examples more digestible to the smaller 160M model, but have then been shown on 1.4B with Pico to actually retain better quality examples, indiciating that an essential knowledge transfer can happen with much smaller dataset subsets after all.

 At larger scale, none of the sampling methods come close to full dataset performance.
-The 1.4B results suggest that proxy-based geometric sampling as performed by MiniPile may be insufficient for building truly scalable, hollistically preserving, distilled data subsets.
+The Pythia 1.4B results suggest that proxy-based geometric sampling as performed by MiniPile may be insufficient for building truly scalable, hollistically preserving, distilled data subsets.

 ### Conclusion

 With a successful replication and several different improvement approaches explored, a notable improvement was found with the [minipile_density-proportioned](https://huggingface.co/datasets/Marcus2112/minipile_density-proportioned) (Idea 3).
 This dataset is smaller than MiniPile, but shows competitive performance on all benchmarks.

-The behaviors across 160M and 1.4B architectures suggest that looking at smaller models alone is misleading when evaluating dataset distillation techniques.
+The behaviors across decoder-only Pythia 160M and 1.4B architectures suggest that looking at smaller models alone is misleading when evaluating dataset distillation techniques.
 The relationship between factors like dataset size, training duration, and model capacity is more complex than initially thought.
-In this regime, the Density sampling approach appears highly effective when combined with aggressive dataset size reduction, both on 160M and 1.4B.
+In this regime, the Density sampling approach appears highly effective when combined with aggressive dataset size reduction, both on Pythia 160M and 1.4B.

 **Summarizing the key findings:**
 1. Dataset distillation effectiveness cannot be properly evaluated using only individual architectures (like small 160M parameters).
 These models may be hitting architectural capacity limits that mask true implications of data reduction by overfitting.